Brainzy/RankDrop/README.md

 | **Koyeb + Aiven**          | Koyeb runs RankDrop on 512MB RAM, Aiven provides free managed PostgreSQL.
 Both have free tiers.
 App sleeps after 60 min inactivity (~3s wake time). |

 > Hosting providers control their own pricing and free tier terms.
 RankDrop itself is always free and open source.
+> "Deploying on a VPS or Oracle Cloud?
+We recommend Caddy as a reverse proxy for automatic HTTPS."

 ---